hombreperro45/docs/docs/compilation/windows.md

     git clone https://github.com/libretro/RetroArch.git retroarch

-For Windows builds you are going to need to fetch submodules too.

-    cd retroarch
-    git submodule update --init

 For subsequent builds you will need to pull the changes from the repo

     cd retroarch
     git pull
-    git submodule update

 To compile RetroArch run the following commands inside RetroArch's source tree: